Edinburgh International Film Festival: 1980s

 Director Jim Hickey took over the Festival in 1981 and inherited a financial deficit, meaning his budget was £31,000 instead of the £75,000 the previous year, and the 1981 Festival was to run for nine days instead of a fortnight.
-Hickey decided that he would screen Abel Gance's five-hour long film Napoleon, and this was shown as the 1981 Festival's closing performance to drum up interest and publicity.
+Hickey decided that he would screen Abel Gance's five-hour long film Napoléon, and this was shown as the 1981 Festival's closing performance to drum up interest and publicity.